Opthea (ASX:OPT): It’s a tragedy to see the dream is (most likely) over after poor Phase 3 data

 A good opportunity, but still some time to go

-The recent case studies of Telix Pharmaceuticals and Neuren passing Phase 3 clinical trials (and coming into market in the case of Telix) illustrates that this is a pivotal phase for the company.
-So it could be with Opthea if the Phase 2 results are anything to go by.
+The recent case studies of Telix Pharmaceuticals and Neuren passing Phase 3 clinical trials (and coming into market in the case of Telix) illustrates that Phase 3 may not be too late to invest in a company and realise some upside potential (albeit less than had you invested much earlier in the journey).

 What are the Best stocks to invest in right now?